 - 9.2.
-At the conclusion of the performance of this Agreement, Contractor shall return to District all written materials constituting or incorporating any communications or information obtained from District.
+At the conclusion of the performance of this Agreement, and subject to any record-keeping requirements Contractor may have per the terms of its grant with the Corporation for National and Community Service (CNCS), Contractor shall return to District all written materials constituting or incorporating any communications or information obtained from District.
 Upon District's specific approval, Contractor may retain copies of such materials, subject to the requirements of Subsection 9.1. - 9.3.
 Contractor may disclose to any subcontractor, or District approved third parties, any information otherwise subject to Subsection 9.1that is reasonably required for the performance of the subcontractor's work under this Agreement.
 Prior to any such disclosure, Contractor shall obtain the subcontractor's written agreement to the requirements of Subsection 9.1 and shall provide a copy of such agreement to District. - 9.4.
 Contractor represents that it shall not publish or cause to be disseminated through any press release, public statement, or marketing or selling effort any information which relates to this Agreement, nor shall Contractor make representations about the District in oral or written form without the prior written approval of District. - 9.5.
 Contractor's obligation of confidence with respect to information submitted or disclosed to Contractor by District hereunder shall survive termination of this Agreement.